akiradeveloper/sorock/codecov/README.md

 # Code Coverage

 LLVM provides source-based code coverage.
-We can use this to measure lol's code coeverage by integration-tests.
+We can use this to measure lol's code coverage by integration-tests.

 ## Usage